mcd500/ta-ref/docs/preparation.md

 # SGX (Intel NUC)
 Intel(R) Software Guard Extensions (Intel(R) SGX) is an Intel technology for application developers who is seeking to protect selected code and data from disclosure or modification.
-See here:
+For more details check,
 - https://github.com/intel/linux-sgx/blob/master/README.md

 ## List of machines which are confirmed to work